pranavreddy23/autoware.privately-owned-vehicles/Models/exports/README.md

 This folder contains scripts and code examples which demonstrate how to convert, export and run the AutoSeg Vision Foundation model networks in various formats

 ## export_utils
-Helpful scripts related to format conversion and exporting of Pytorch models
+Helpful scripts related to format conversion and exporting of Pytorch models as well as our model quantization pipeline called Quanty

 ## libtorch
 Code for using libTorch C++ to load model and inference